First Saturday Science at Metropolitan State University offers a fun hands-on learning opportunity for children!

 The workshops are led and planned by university student workers, university STEM students, interns from the Science Museum of Minnesota, faculty, staff, and other community partners.

 Each month has a different theme.
-The theme for Saturday, February 1st will be the Ecosystems.
+The theme for Saturday, December 6th will be Climate and Air Quality.

 - Where: Metro State University